 Nobody likes a slow loading web page.
 With that in mind, you may have a lot of displeased visitors on your website.

 Things may appear fine to you as you load your website from the comforts of your office computer connected to your blazing-fast Ethernet connection.
 But it’s not the same scenario for somebody loading your site from their 3G-connected phone or from their woefully slow Windows XP machine (check your GA data… they still exist).
-Geographic location and even web server performance can especially be important factors that affect your site’s speed.
+If you’ve tried loading your website from slower connections, and are basing it on a CMS like WordPress or Joomla, you might start wondering “why is WordPress so slow – is it my website?
+The server?”
+There are many other factors to consider as well, such as geographic location and even web server performance can especially be important factors that affect your site’s speed.

 Google Analytics has a data-rich Site Speed reporting section, but sometimes it can be quite overwhelming and difficult to determine how to make decisions off of that data.
 My goal here is to help pass on a little knowledge of what the reports are really saying and how to use the reports to help put some action after your analysis.

 1. Are we collecting enough data?